PATRIC3/p3_docs/docroot/user_guides/other/msa_viewer.md

 # Mulitiple Sequence Alignment Viewer

 ## Overview
-The Multiple Sequence Alignment (MSA) Viewer provides an interactive visualization of a nucleic acid or amino acid multiple sequence alignment produced by MUSCLE (Edgar 2004).
-It has a linked interactive tree viewer.
+The Multiple Sequence Alignment (MSA) Viewer provides an interactive visualization of a nucleic acid or amino acid multiple sequence alignment with a linked interactive tree viewer.

 ### See also
   * [Features Tab](../organisms_taxon/features.html)